ViscousTests/website/content/docs/mind/motivation.md

 fail if you tried or (b) its unclear what step to take next, I have found several tricks that work pretty well:

+#### Taking a Step Back

-**The first trick** is to take a step back both from the problem at hand AND from anything else that engages your mind.
+Taking a step back both from the problem at hand AND from anything else that engages your mind.
 The goal here is to put yourself in a state of boredom, then slightly nudge your thoughts toward your issue.
 Often I find my mind much more eagerly thinks about something when the prospect of boredom is there as an alternative.
 One way to do this is by going and sitting in another chair far from distractions.

 Another alternative is going for a walk or run, preferably with no audio or other distractions.
 This method also usually engages my creativity, which